 A visitor guide was jointly designed by all care homes to be given out to residents’ families to help keep their loved ones safe and communicate in a uniformed way across the borough.

 Leadership and culture – The PSC used the National Kitchen table week (linked to the NHS Sign up to Safety campaign) initiative as a driver to engage care home staff that would not normally know about these kinds of events.
 A skilled facilitator used Appreciative Inquiry skills to lead this session by reframing a negatively charged situation into a strength based positive listening exercise.
 The staff feedback from these events were themed into the 5 CQC domains SAFE; CARING; RESPONSIVE; WELL LED and EFFECTIVE.

 Plans for spreading learning and encouraging adoption

-The WM PSC will publish a 1-year mid-point evaluation from the NIHR CLAHRC West Midlands which will indicate a direction of the learning that can then be spread.
+The WM PSC has published a Year 1 evaluation report from the NIHR CLAHRC West Midlands which indicate a direction of the learning that can then be spread.

 Start and end dates